Miriam-Stoehr/challenge-sentiment-analysis/README.md

 * Positive, neutral, and negative sentiment distribution across Reddit posts.

+* Intensity of sentiments and most prominent words for each category.

 * Insights into how sentiment evolved over the series' airing and its aftermath.

-* Identification of significant spikes or shifts in public opinion.

 ## Conclusion